-Until recently Grahamstown was on a noted steam worked branch to Port Alfred and the sea
+Until recently Grahamstown was on a noted steam worked branch to Port Alfred.

 So we return to Johannesburg from nearby Alicedale and at Cradock

-watch 3 sheep being towed to the guards van to join our train.
+where three sheep are being taken to the guards van to also join our train.

 Johannesburg is, of course, a gold mining area and one gold company, Randfontein Estates,

-still operates steam with smart main line locomotives as their GMAM Garrett passes by.
+still operates steam with smart main line locomotives as a GMAM Garrett passes by.

 At Kinross mine, we are given a full tour.